 Aboriginal or Torres Strait Islander: A person of Aboriginal and/or Torres Strait Islander descent who identifies as an Aboriginal and/or Torres Strait Islander.
 See also Indigenous.

 additional diagnosis: The diagnosis of a condition or recording of a complaint—either coexisting with the principal diagnosis or arising during an episode of admitted patient care (hospitalisation)—that requires the provision of care.
 Multiple diagnoses may be recorded.

-ADF personnel: Serving, reserve and ex-serving members of the Australian Defence Force (ADF); does not include civilian personnel employed by the Department of Defence.
+ADF members (previously ADF personnel): permanent, reserve and ex-serving members of the Australian Defence Force (ADF); does not include civilian personnel employed by the Department of Defence.

 aged care services: Regulated care delivered in either residential or community settings, including the person’s own home.
 Most formal care is funded through government programs but may also be purchased privately.
 The Department of Veterans’ Affairs funds care programs for eligible veterans, war widows and widowers.